JimHokanson/turtle_json/README.md

 * No support for integers (in particular 64 bit integers).
 Everything gets returned as a double.
 * The information returned during error parsing could be improved to provide more context in the file.

+TODO: Provide a link to the standard JSON tests and show which ones pass and which ones don't (like I would say that '03' is ok for 3 whereas technically the leading 0 is invalid)

 # Status

 * Parser design is stable.